-If you read my last post, you heard me going on about my new favorite cookbook, The Complete Irish Pub Cookbook, that I got for Christmas.
-I just can’t put this book down.
-Cookbooks are like novels for me anyway – I tend to read them from cover to cover marking interesting recipes along the way.
-I’ve had this one a little over a month now and it’s already dog-eared.
+If you’re a regular reader, you’ll know how much I enjoy cookbooks.
+One of my favorites, The Complete Irish Pub Cookbook, was a Christmas gift a few years back and I still find myself pulling it out frequently.
+Cookbooks are like novels for me anyway – I tend to read them over and over marking interesting recipes along the way.
+I haven’t had this one all that long and it’s already dog-eared.
 And spattered.
-That’s when you know it’s always going to be a favorite :-)
+That’s when you know it’s going to be a favorite :-)

 Don’t let the length of this recipe scare you away.
 Even though it has quite a few steps, it’s really a simple recipe.
 To put it very simply, you make a beef stew, put it in a dish, top it with pastry, and bake it off.
 And you don’t have to stand and stir or watch a pot.
 Most of the cooking goes on unattended by the cook.

 This recipe calls for chuck steak and that’s what I used.
 A chuck roast would work just as well.
 Start by cutting the chuck steak (or roast) into 1-inch pieces removing as much visible fat as possible.
 Then, in a large bowl, combine the flour, salt, and pepper.
 Toss the steak cubes with the flour mixture until each piece is thoroughly coated.